Top 10 Best Sites

 Browse Free: View Photos Now

-As you can see, Zoosk is open to singles of all genders, sexual orientations, ethnicities, religions, cultures, and backgrounds.
+As you can see, Zoosk is a fast-paced and socially savvy dating website that’s open to singles of all genders, sexual orientations, ethnicities, religions, cultures, and backgrounds.
 You can find whatever you’re looking for as well: hookups, dates, relationships, or marriage.
-The only limitation, if we’d even call it that, is you have to be at least 18.
+The only limitation, if we’d even call it that, is you have to be at least 18 to join the fun.

-More than half of people lie on their dating profiles — you don’t want to be one of them.
-No one will benefit by lying or making even small exaggerations (you’d have to come clean eventually, or your date could find out and get pissed).
-So be truthful about your qualities, characteristics, hobbies, career, current relationship status, lifestyle — all of it.
+More than half of people fib on their dating profiles — and you don’t want to be one of them.
+A lie or a small exaggeration can become a major roadblock in the dating scene (you’ll have to come clean eventually, or your date could find out and get pissed).
+Be truthful about your qualities, characteristics, hobbies, career, current relationship status, lifestyle — all of it.
+After all, you want to find a potential partner who likes you for you, right?

 Another reason you want to be completely honest is Zoosk uses this information to suggest matches the site believes are the most compatible.
-If you’re adding zeroes to your salary or subtracting years from your age, you’re only going to get matched with people for whom you have to put up a facade.
+If you’re adding zeroes to your salary or subtracting years from your age, your potential matches will not line up with who you really are and what you really want.

-What your welcome mat is to your home, your profile is to your dating life — it’s one of the first things people will see, and it sets the tone.
+Your dating profile is like a welcome mat for your dating life — it’s one of the first things people will see, and it sets the tone right away.
 Zoosk makes it easy to create a profile that showcases your wants and needs and what you’re about, but here are five tips you should keep in mind just to make sure you have all your bases covered.

-We’ve said it before, and we’ll say it again and again — using poor grammar and having spelling errors in your profile and messages are some of the worst things you could do in online dating.
-Even one misplaced comma and one misspelled word means you’re 14% less likely to get a response.
+We’ve said it before, and we’ll say it again and again — having grammar or spelling errors in your profile and messages can be some of the worst things you could do in online dating.
+Even one misplaced comma or one misspelled word means you’re 14% less likely to get a response.
+So do a quick proofread before you post anything on Zoosk.

-Zoosk allows you to upload several photos, so add as many as you can and try to mix them up.
-You wouldn’t be impressed if someone you were checking out only had one pic or two headshots, right?
-Do your best to impress, and it’s not that hard to do.
+Zoosk allows free members to upload several photos to their profiles, so add as many as you can and try to mix them up.
+You wouldn’t be impressed if the person you were checking out only had one pic or two headshots, right?
+Do your best to impress by going beyond the bathroom selfie and sharing pictures of you doing fun activities, travelling the world, hanging out with your dog, or just looking cool.

 While you’re being honest about yourself in your profile, you should also add more details to facts and comments that could come off as generic.
 Zoosk gives you enough room to do so!